coady/multimethod/README.md

 coro = parametric(Callable, asyncio.iscoroutinefunction)
 ints = parametric(array, typecode='i')
 ```

+`overload` used to dispatch on annotated predicate functions.
+It is deprecated because a custom instance check - including using `parametric` - offers the same functionality.

 ### multimeta
 Use `metaclass=multimeta` to create a class with a special namespace which converts callables to multimethods, and registers duplicate callables with the original.